VasiliosRallis/iot-cringo/README.md

 - Random numbers generated from the device are published to the MQTT broker.
 Our app subscribes to this topic in order to receive the published data.
 - In addition, our app provides a BINGO  button to send an identification that a bingo event occurs.
 The message is sent to a topic where our Cringo device subscribes.
 - All the message are encrypted to JSON format to ensure a safe and efficient transmission of data between app, broker and device.
-- Button to connect and disconnect to the broker are also implemented to enable the user to enter and exit the game at any time.
+- Buttons to connect and disconnect to the broker are also implemented, to enable the user to enter and exit the game at any time.
 - Further functionalities are to be implemented in newer versions of app.

 ## Build Configuration